AMMercier/ExtendRandomVariables.jl/README.md

 Relatedly, if we wish to determine the quantile function for our random variables, we can find the inverse of the corresponding CDF, $F^{-1}(x)$.
 For continuous CDF, we can do this through a root finding method using the Roots.jl package.
 That is, for the p-th quantile, we solve for the root of $F(x) - p$.
 This is accomplished through by the code `find_zero(x -> cdf(d,x) - p, 0)` where `d` is our distribution.
 For a discrete CDF, we have that for the p-th quantile, we find the smallest value of $x$ for which $F(x) \geq p$.
 We can accomplish this computationally by running over the support and determining the first element of the support that fulfills the condition $F(x) \geq p$.
 If the lower bound or the upper bound of the support is infinite, we can run from or to the `1e-10` quantile or `1-1e-10` quantile, respectively.

-Taken together, we can do some preliminary checks.
-Consider the following examples:
+Taken together, we can do some preliminary checks and examples.
+Consider the following:

 ```
 #Continuous random variables